Garmelon/PFERD/CONFIG.md

 This crawler crawls a KIT-IPD page by url.
 The root page can be crawled from outside the KIT network so you will be informed about any new/deleted files, but downloading files requires you to be within.
-Adding a slow delay between requests is likely a good idea.
+Adding a short delay between requests is likely a good idea.

 - `target`: URL to a KIT-IPD page